V for Vendetta (film): Post-production

 The film was designed to have a retrofuturistic look, with heavy use of grey tones to give a dreary, stagnant feel to totalitarian London.
 The largest set created for the film was the Shadow Gallery, which was made to feel like a cross between a crypt and an undercroft.
-The Gallery is V's home as well as the place where he stores various artefacts forbidden by the government.
-Some of the works of art displayed in the gallery include The Arnolfini Portrait by Jan van Eyck, Bacchus and Ariadne by Titian, a Mildred Pierce poster, St. Sebastian by Andrea Mantegna, The Lady of Shalott by John William Waterhouse and statues by Giacometti.

 One of the major challenges in the film was how to bring V to life from under an expressionless mask.
 Thus, considerable effort was made to bring together lighting, acting, and Weaving's voice to create the proper mood for the situation.
 Since the mask muffled Weaving's voice, his entire dialogue was re-recorded in post-production.

 Music and soundtrack

 The V for Vendetta soundtrack was released by Astralwerks Records on 21 March 2006.
 The original scores from the film's composer, Dario Marianelli, make up most of the tracks on the album.
 The soundtrack also features three vocals played during the film: "Cry Me a River" by Julie London, a cover of The Velvet Underground song "I Found a Reason" by Cat Power and "Bird Gerhl" by Antony and the Johnsons.
 As mentioned in the film, these songs are samples of the 872 blacklisted tracks on V's Wurlitzer jukebox that V "reclaimed" from the Ministry of Objectionable Materials.
 The climax of Tchaikovsky's 1812 Overture appears at the end of the track "Knives and Bullets (and Cannons too)".
 The Overture's finale is played at key parts at the beginning and end of the film.